 Signing my contract on the bar of the après-ski hut during the Pipple ski trip.
 There’s even a photo of it!

-Project with the biggest impact?
 All logistics assignments.
 We integrated running algorithms for the client.

 Why do you feel at home in Pipple’s culture?
 It is a young, energetic, creative and relaxed culture.